 The Department of Land Conservation and Development (DLCD) received the attached notice of adoption.
 Due to the size of amended material submitted, a complete copy has not been attached.
-Copies of the adopted plan amendment are available for review at DLCD offices in Salem, the applicable field office, and at the local government office.
-On April 5, 2006, two appeals were filed at the Land Use Board of Appeals, No. 2006-056 & No. 2006-057.
+A Copy of the adopted plan amendment is available for review at the DLCD office in Salem and the local government office.